 Mistakes in Trading Crypto Futures

-Even though they offer USD rates, the majority of cryptocurrency trading firms do not really employ US money.
+Even though they offer USD rates, the majority of Cryptocurrency Trading In India firms do not really employ US money.
 This is a significant unreported fact that puts derivatives traders at risk and one of the problems that they encounter when researching and trading futures markets.

 Discounted futures occasionally unexpected